Hurricane Dora (1964)

-Along the coast, tides reached up to 10 ft above mean sea level.
-Strong winds lashed North Florida, with sustained wind of 125 mph observed in St. Augustine.
-In Jacksonville, approximately 156,000 customers were left without electricity, while about 19% of phones in Duval County were out of service.
+Along the First Coast of Florida, tides reached up to 10 ft above mean sea level.
+Strong winds lashed the region, with sustained wind of 125 mph observed in St. Augustine.
+In Jacksonville, approximately 156,000 customers lost power, while about 19% of phones in Duval County were out of service.
 Much of the damage in the Jacksonville area occurred to older buildings and those located in coastal areas.
 Additionally, sections of the city experienced wind-induced river flooding in the vicinity of the St. Johns River.
-Heavy rainfall damaged many unharvested crops and inundated numerous of roads and bridges, isolated some communities for several days.
-Throughout Florida, 74 dwellings were flattened and 9,374 received damage, while 14 mobile homes were destroyed and 218 others suffered severe impact.
-About 50 farm buildings and 423 small businesses were severely damaged or demolished.
+Heavy rainfall damaged many unharvested crops and inundated numerous roads and bridges, isolated some communities for several days.
+Throughout Florida, Dora demolished 74 dwellings and damaged 9,374 others, while 14 mobile homes were destroyed and 218 others suffered severe impact.
+About 50 farm buildings and 423 small businesses suffered major damage or destruction.
 Three deaths and at least $230 million in damage occurred.
-In Georgia, the storm damaged about 1,135 homes and obliterated five others.
+In Georgia, the storm damaged about 1,135 homes and obliterated 5 others.
 Additionally, 18 trailers suffered major impact, while 43 small businesses were destroyed or experienced severe damage.
-There was one death in the state and at least $9 million in damage.
-A few other states were affected by the storm, though impact there was much lesser.
+The state reported one death and at least $9 million in damage.
+Dora impacted a few other states the East Coast of the United States, but to a much lesser degree.
 One death occurred in Virginia.
 Overall, Dora caused $280 million in damage, which is equivalent to $2.6 billion in 2022 USD, and five deaths.